 From the snow-capped peaks of the Himalayas in the North, to the sun-soaked beaches of the South, there are many reasons to visit India.
 When I think about my first visit to India in 2016, I can still smell the drool-inducing aromas of the exotic street food, I can hear the constant beeping of horns and lively chatter of bustling crowds, and I can almost feel the hairs standing up on the back of my neck as I stood inside various temples and fortresses, picturing the history that lay within their walls.
 Most of all, however, I remember how curious the whole experience made me, eager to discover more about rituals and traditions, and how the locals seemed just as interested in me at times, asking me to stop for selfies in the streets and marvelling at my blonde hair.

 It’s been just over a year since I visited India for the first time, and I’m already itching to go back and explore more of the country.
+If you’re thinking of going, be sure to order your India visa here before you book your flights or hotels.
 There are lots of great reasons to visit India, but after catching up with Incredible India and India’s Ministry of Tourism at this year’s World Travel Market to talk about the changing face of India’s tourism strategy, I’m convinced 2018 is the ultimate year to visit India.

 Here are the top reasons to visit India in 2018: